-The rationalisation is defined as a process or a reorganisation concept that is implemented to boost efficiency and productivity.
+The rationalisation is defined as a process or a reorganization concept that is implemented to boost efficiency and productivity.
 In the corporate sector, the term is also used for closing down or selling off some units to adjust the operational structure so that it can be in sync with core competencies.

-Meaning of rationalisation
+Meaning of Rationalization

 The rationalisation is a process that every business entity considers important because it aids in minimizing costs and increasing revenues to improve the bottom line of the financial statement.
 It leads to expansion or reduction in the size of the firm or in making structural changes that result in improved productivity.